Folsom State Prison: Violent incidents

 In 1937, Warden Clarence Larkin was stabbed during an escape attempt and died from his wounds.

 During the 1970s and 1980s violence at Folsom peaked, when the Mexican Mafia, Black Guerrilla Family and other prison gangs made prisons increasingly dangerous.
 The establishment of Secure Housing Units, first at California State Prison, Sacramento, and later at Pelican Bay State Prison in Crescent City, and California State Prison, Corcoran, did much to control gang-related violence.

 On August 27, 2010, seven federal inmates at Folsom were admitted to a hospital after corrections officers discharged firearms during a riot involving 200 inmates.
-None of the inmates' injuries was life-threatening, and no corrections officers were injured during the incident.
+None of the inmates' injuries were life-threatening, and no corrections officers were injured during the incident.

-On Wednesday, September 19, 2012, a fight erupted in one of the yards, shortly after 11:00 am.
-No prison staffers are believed injured and the fight was eventually broken up by the prison guards (using less-than-lethal force), but one inmate was shot and at least ten other inmates had stab or slash wounds, authorities stated (the inmates were treated at area hospitals).
+On Wednesday, September 19, 2012, a fight erupted in one of the yards, shortly after 11 a.m.
+No prison staffers are believed to have been injured and the fight was eventually broken up by the prison guards, using less-than-lethal force, but one inmate was shot and at least ten other inmates had stab or slash wounds, authorities stated.
+The inmates were treated at area hospitals.

 In popular culture

 Johnny Cash

-Singer Johnny Cash made FSP widely known to the outside world through his song "Folsom Prison Blues" (1956) – which narrated a fictional account of an outlaw's incarceration, and through the two live concerts he performed at FSP.
+Singer Johnny Cash made FSP widely known to the outside world through his song "Folsom Prison Blues" (1955) – which narrated a fictional account of an outlaw's incarceration, and through the two live concerts he performed at FSP.
 The first was in 1966; the more famous, held on January 13, 1968 in the FSP cafeteria, was recorded as the album At Folsom Prison.
 Cash later said the FSP inmates "were the most enthusiastic audience I ever played."
 The "Folsom Prison Blues" single from that album was #1 on the country music chart for four weeks, and the album was on the top 200 pop album chart for 122 weeks.

-A 40th-anniversary tribute concert was to take place in the same cafeteria at FSP on January 13, 2008, with a special appearance by Cash's original drummer W.S.
-"Fluke" Holland.
+A 40th-anniversary tribute concert was to take place in the same cafeteria at FSP on January 13, 2008, with a special appearance by Cash's original drummer W. S. "Fluke" Holland.
 The original plans were to stream the concert over the Internet, with four nonprofit groups underwriting the show and sharing in any proceeds from the show.
 However, a few days before the concert was to occur, it was canceled in a dispute over filming rights, media access, and security concerns.